priyanshulko/E_commerce/task 2/ecommerce-basic-main/README.md

-# ecommerce-basic

-**E-Commerce Web App**
+E-Commerce Web App

-**Overview**
-This is a web-based E-Commerce application developed to provide users with a seamless shopping experience.
-The app is built using HTML, CSS, JavaScript for the front-end, and PHP for server-side scripting.
-The MySQL database is used to store and manage product information, user data, and order details.
+Description: This E-Commerce web application is designed to deliver a seamless shopping experience to users.
+It is crafted using HTML, CSS, and JavaScript for the front-end, while PHP is employed for server-side scripting.
+The MySQL database is utilized for the storage and management of product details, user information, and order records.

-**Features**

-Product Catalog:
+Key Features

-Browse a diverse catalog of products with detailed information.
+Product Catalog: Explore a diverse range of products with comprehensive information.

-User Authentication:
-Secure user authentication system for customer accounts.
+User Authentication: A secure authentication system ensures the safety of customer accounts.

-Shopping Cart:
-Add products to a shopping cart and manage items before checkout.
+Shopping Cart: Easily add products to the shopping cart and manage items before proceeding to checkout.

-Order Processing:
-Place orders, view order history, and receive order confirmation.
+Order Processing: Place orders, track order history, and receive confirmation for each order.

-Admin Dashboard:
-Admin interface for managing products, orders, and user accounts.
+Admin Dashboard: An admin interface is provided for efficient management of products, orders, and user accounts.

-**Technologies Used**

-Front-End:
+Technologies Implemented

-HTML, CSS, JavaScript
+Front-End: HTML, CSS, JavaScript

-Back-End:
-PHP
+Back-End: PHP

-Database:
-MySQL
+Database: MySQL